espressomd/espresso/doc/sphinx/inter.rst

-Like ELC but applied to the case of magnetic dipoles, but here the accuracy is the one you wish for computing the energy. is set to a value that, assuming all dipoles to be as larger as the largest of the dipoles in the system, the error for the energy would be smaller thant the value given by accuracy.
+Like ELC but applied to the case of magnetic dipoles, but here the accuracy is the one you wish for computing the energy. is set to a value that, assuming all dipoles to be as larger as the largest of the dipoles in the system, the error for the energy would be smaller than the value given by accuracy.
 At this moment you cannot compute the accuracy for the forces, or torques, nonetheless, usually you will have an error for forces and torques smaller than for energies.
 Thus, the error for the